-- Developing a personal writing style with a sensitivity to the sounds, moods, and evocative effects of the language.
+- Demonstrate a personal writing style with a sensitivity to the sounds, moods, and evocative effects of the language.

-- Offering insightful, constructive criticism on the creative work of your peers.
+- Offer insightful and constructive feedback on the creative work of your peers.

 Students can expect a variety of in-class exercises, readings, theory, group work, and discussions on the following topics:

 - What Makes a Poem a Poem?

 - Poetic Forms (Elegy, Ghazal, Blues, Pantoum, etc.)

 - Confessional & Observational Poetry

 Additional RequirementsThis course is available to everyone, there are no prerequisites.
 It counts as an elective course in the Creative Writing Certificate.